 Objectives We aimed to determine the lifetime genetic risk for anterior cruciate ligament (ACL) rupture.

 Methods We used a twin study approach, linking the Swedish Twin Register with national healthcare data to form a 30 year, population wide, longitudinal twin cohort.
-We studied ACL rupture in this cohort of 88 414 identical and fraternal twins, aged ≥17 years, to determine the familial risk and heritability of ACL rupture.
+We studied ACL rupture in this cohort of 88 414 identical and fraternal twin pairs, aged ≥17 years, to determine the familial risk and heritability of ACL rupture.

 Results The incidence rate of ACL rupture was 70 (95% CI 66 to 74) per 100 000 person years.
 The familial risk, which is the excess risk ratio (RR) of the second twin having ACL rupture given that the first twin has had such a rupture, was higher in identical twin pairs (RR=8.6, 95% CI 6.2 to 11.0) than in fraternal twin pairs (RR=1.9, 95% CI 0.9 to 3.0).
 The overall heritability of ACL rupture was high, 69% (95% CI 47 to 91), increasing from 60% at age 17 years to 80% at age 60 years.
 Women and men had similar familial risk and heritability of ACL rupture.